Carnegie Mellon University

 Rise Against Hunger

-Dedicated individuals and organizations — from businesses to civic clubs — can participate in a hands-on international hunger relief program and become educated, engaged advocates for the world’s hungry.
+• Dedicated individuals and organizations — from businesses to civic clubs — can participate in a hands-on international hunger relief program and become educated, engaged advocates for the world’s hungry.
 Rise Against Hunger (formerly Stop Hunger Now) distributes food and life-changing aid to the world’s most vulnerable — mobilizing the necessary resources to end hunger by 2030.
-This volunteer-based initiative coordinates the assembly-line packaging of highly nutritious dehydrated meals comprised of rice, soy, vegetables and 23 essential vitamins and minerals.
-If you are interested in learning more or helping with CMU’s Rise Against Hunger event, please contact SLICE.
+This volunteer-based initiative coordinates the assembly-line packaging of highly nutritious dehydrated meals consisting of rice, soy, vegetables and 23 essential vitamins and minerals.
+This year, we will be celebrating our 10th year anniversary of hosting and partnering with Rise Against Hunger!
+Please join us to celebrate our anniversary and milestone of packing over 1 million meals at this year’s event!
+If you are interested in learning more or helping with CMU’s Rise Against Hunger event, please contact SLICE or register today!

 820 million people across the world don’t receive enough nutrition to lead an active, healthy life.